 - 1. An authenticator, which can verify a user's account.
 It also contains a process. - 2.
-A "KubeSpawner" that talks to the kubernetes API and tells it to spawn pods for users if one doesn't already exist.
-KubeSpawner will tell kubernetes to create a pod for a new user, then it will tell the Proxy Pod that the user's pod has been created. - 3.
+A "KubeSpawner" that talks to the Kubernetes API and tells it to spawn pods for users if one doesn't already exist.
+KubeSpawner will tell Kubernetes to create a pod for a new user, then it will tell the the Proxy Pod that the user's pod has been created. - 3.
 An admin panel that has information about who has pods created, and what kind of usage exists on the cluster.

-6.4 Glossary
+7.4 Glossary

 A partial glossary of terms used in this guide.
-For more complete descriptions of the components in JupyterHub, see Tools used in a JupyterHub Deployment.
+For more complete descriptions of the components in JupyterHub, see Utilized Tools.
 Here we try to keep the definition as succinct and relevant as possible, and provide links to learn more details.